domenkozar/plone_guide/why_choose_plone.rst

 Why Choose Plone?
 =================

 In my case, I came to Plone first then Python [1]_.
-However now I'm interested in bringing folks to Plone through Python.
+But now I'm interested in bringing folks to Plone through Python.
 So let's have some fun and take the definition of Python from python.org [2]_ and replace it with Plone:

 ..
 Note::